KNOWLEDGE BASE Population - Ethnicity - Language In Germany

 Germany's population

-The population of Germany in 2014 was approximately 80.8m.
-This represents nearly 16% of the total European Union (EU) population.
-It has the largest population of all of the EU countries, with the next being France at 66.4m.
+The population of Germany in 2023 was approximately 83.31m.
+This represents 15.4% of the total European Union (EU) population.
+It has the largest population of all of the EU countries, with the next being France at 67.02m.

-The most populous German states are Baden-Württemberg and Bayern (Bavaria).
-The states with the highest population density are Berlin (the capital of Germany) and Hamburg - both often referred to as city-states - as well as Bremen, a commercial and industrial city with a major port on the River Weser, leading to the North Sea.
+The most populous German states are Baden-Württemberg and North Rhine-Westphalia.
+The states with the highest population density are Berlin (the capital of Germany) and Hamburg - both often referred to as city-states - as well as Saarland.
 Berlin is Germany's startup hub, and Hamburg is also considered a tech center.

 German ethnicity

 The ethnic makeup of Germany aligns with the reported nationality, with 91.5% being German.
-As reported by Reuters, this year, however, Germany expects approximately 800,00 refugees to seek asylum in Germany, many of them Muslims from Syria, Iraq, and Afghanistan.
+In 2023, Germany expects approximately 800,00 refugees to seek asylum in Germany, many of them Muslims from Syria, Iraq, and Afghanistan.
 While less than 1% of the population, a successful integration of the refugee population could have a positive impact on the aging population and low birth rate.
 As discussed in the Globig section, Demographics On Aging In Germany, Germany's aging population is a concern to the country and its citizens.

 Germans tend to ‘trust somewhat’ or ‘not trust very much’ when it comes to people from other nationalities.
 Much smaller groups either ‘trust completely’ or ‘do not trust at all’.
 This general outlook is similar to that of people in the US, with the US tending a bit toward lower trust.
 This indicates that you will have to work to gain trust with the Germans when entering their market as a foreigner.
 They are unlikely to immediately embrace you and your business.